SR&ED 101: What You Should Know

 The Basics of SR&ED Program

-SR&ED tax incentives (commonly pronounced "shred") are often claimed by tech companies and those in the pharma, bio-tech, or energy sectors, but any type of business can qualify.
+Tech companies often claim SR&ED tax incentives (commonly pronounced "shred") and those in the pharma, biotech, or energy sectors, but any business can qualify.

 Whether you operate as an individual, a corporation, a trust, or a partnership, you may be eligible for the SR&ED tax incentive program if your organization is carrying out R&D to: